-Mr. Subberwal is currently the Head of Consumer, Private and Business Banking, Asia of Standard Chartered Group.
+Mr. Subberwal is currently the Head of Consumer, Private and Business Banking, Asia and Global Head of Digital Business of Standard Chartered Group.

-Mr. Subberwal has over 25 years of experience in banking.
+Mr. Subberwal has around 28 years of experience in banking.
 Prior to his current role, he was the Managing Director & Regional Head, Retail Banking, Greater China & North Asia of Standard Chartered Group responsible for developing business strategy, delivering financial performances, improving business efficiency, driving digital agenda, and enhancing organisational efficiency in the region.
 He also had the responsibility to identify opportunities for enhancing shareholder value through organisational and external growth with optimal allocation of resources.